MUSIC

 Applicant’s full body must be always framed in the video.

-- Be mindful of the placement of music stands.
+• Be mindful of the placement of music stands.

-- Strings, Percussion and Piano/Keyboard: clear view of both hands is necessary
+• Strings, Percussion and Piano/Keyboard: clear view of both hands is necessary

-- Woodwind, Brass: clear view of both hands and the mouth embouchure is necessary
+• Woodwind, Brass: clear view of both hands and the mouth embouchure is necessary

-Video procedure
+Video Preparation

-- Applicants are to identify themselves at the beginning of the video.
+• Applicants are to identify themselves at the beginning of the video.

-- The video may include one excerpt of a piece of music, or two excerpts performed of contrasting styles or techniques.
+• The video may include one excerpt of a piece of music, or two excerpts performed of contrasting styles or techniques.

-- The video should be recorded in a single live take (no cutting together of separate clips unless changing pieces or instruments)
+• The video should be recorded in a single live take (no cutting together of separate clips unless changing pieces or instruments)

-- Applicants may include a second instrument in addition to the one registered, but the total recording time must not exceed 2 minutes and be combined within the one video.
+• Applicants may include a second instrument in addition to the one registered, but the total recording time must not exceed 2 minutes and be combined within the one video.

-- All performances must be unaccompanied except where the applicant is accompanying themselves (eg a vocal performance where an applicant sings and plays the guitar or piano at the same time in a single live take).
+• All performances must be unaccompanied except where the applicant is accompanying themselves (eg a vocal performance where an applicant sings and plays the guitar or piano at the same time in a single live take).
 It should be understood that in such a performance, the whole performance package will be assessed together (the vocals and piano equally)

-- Absolutely NO BACKING TRACKS OR ACCOMPANISTS for any vocal or instrument.
-We listen to applicant’s solo or a cappella to hear applicants clearly with as few distractions as possible.
+• Absolutely NO BACKING TRACKS OR ACCOMPANISTS for any vocal or instrument.
+We listen to applicants' solo or a cappella to hear applicants clearly with as few distractions as possible.

-- Absolutely NO HEADPHONES OR EARPHONES to be worn or used by the applicant.
+• Absolutely NO HEADPHONES OR EARPHONES to be worn or used by the applicant.
 The only exception is in the case of a drummer using an electronic kit, where the earphones/headphones must only be giving the applicant the neutral audio output of the electronic kit, and no backing tracks at all.

 Video Processing

-We wish the hear the applicant with as little audio editing as possible.
+We need to hear the applicant with as little audio editing as possible.
 A mic through a system that has the opportunity for EQ adjustment will lead us to conclude that the EQ is a positive or negative factor (if we assume a negative EQ sound adjustment there will not be time or information to verify either way).
 If the applicant is successful in the video round and proceeds to the live workshop, and there is a discrepancy between the video and live sound, this will not be a helpful event for the applicant.
 It is much fairer for the applicant to eliminate opportunities for EQ from the process.

 If there are concerns about the vocalist being heard in a self-accompanied item eg on the piano, the recording mic should be placed as closely as possible to the vocalist’s mouth.
 Alternatively, provide one minute of vocals and one minute of piano.